kayslay/hello-world/README.md

-# hello-world
+# my first readme.file
-just starting git
-learning my git
-hello
+that not tru
+main